 This weekend, we celebrate Mother’s Day.
-I never look forward to it because few of mine have gone well.
+It’s not my favorite day because most of mine have not gone well.

-Instead of whining about why my Mother’s Days aren’t fun, I’d rather help my readers notice the mothers who get sidelined or find it hard to enjoy this day.
+Instead of whining about my issues with this day, I want to encourage you to notice the women who get sidelined or find it hard to enjoy this day.

 Father of the fatherless and protector of widows is God in his holy habitation.

 As you remember your mother, wife, grandparents, or any other women in your life who answer to “Mom” please try to share a kind thought or blessing with any you know who are:

 Childless: Many women want children and can’t have them.
 This can be a tough day for them.